Employment

 Thank you for your interest in Pro Seniors!
 Our staff and volunteers are committed and passionate about helping older Ohioans maintain their independence and dignity.

-If this opportunity is not right for you, please explore our volunteer opportunities to learn more about how Pro Seniors serves older Ohioans.
+If these opportunities are not right for you, please explore our volunteer opportunities to learn more about how Pro Seniors serves older Ohioans.

 Sign up to Receive the Pro Seniors E-News.
 Join us on our journey of celebrating 50 years of serving older Ohioans.
 Click here